Seuketchi/Ever-ease/README.md

 ## Hardware Requirements
 ![Hardware Design](https://github.com/user-attachments/assets/9b2caf2a-ea04-418c-aa78-6a9f46d860f5)

-To implement **Everest**, you will need the following hardware components:
+To implement **Ever-ease**, you will need the following hardware components:

 1. **Arduino Board**
    - Acts as the central controller, running the PID algorithm and handling inputs/outputs.